kayla19/kayla19.github.io/README.md

-kayla19.github.io
+KaylaxKayla.github.io
 =================

-The code for the personal portfolio at nakaylasmith.com Hosted with Github Pages, domain from NameCheap.
+The code for the personal portfolio at nakay.la
+Hosted with Github Pages, domain from NameCheap.